dirkkelly/dirkkelly/content/technology/building-a-website-that-s-fast--free--and-yours.md

 ---
 You're here because you know you need a website to publish your beautiful work, you may even already have one, but you know that you're not quite sure about **_the best_** way of going about building one.

-I remember being a 13 year old sitting in my social studies class, we were each assigned a report on the Arctic and with the twist that we could present our report in any medium, I chose to make a website.
+I remember being a 13 year old sitting in my social studies class, we were each assigned a report, mine was on the Arctic, the twist was that we could present our report in any medium, I chose to make a website.

 I had no idea how to make a website, so really my project ended up being: how to make a website with a bunch of penguins on the page.
 I don't have any screenshots of my first website, so I figure I can do that project all over again, and you can follow along, making something about cats, or paperclips, or your lovely self.

 Making a website is a process, not a destination.
-In my entire career I've never finished creating a website; sure I've finished working on websites and I've worked on websites for groups or ideas that finished existing, but never had a website where I could say "yup this is done, and will never change again".
+In my entire career I've never finished creating a website; sure I've finished working on websites and I've worked on websites for groups or ideas that finished existing.
+But I've never created a website where I could say "yup this is done, is serving its purpose, and will never change again".

 That's not to say that [the perfect complete website](https://www.warnerbros.com/archive/spacejam/movie/jam.htm "Space Jam Website") doesn't exist, just that a website is an ongoing project for its owners, once they release it, the act of keeping it alive requires continuously putting time and energy into it, making it a reliable and engaging source for whatever the topic is.